California law allows you to sue if you are bitten by bedbugs while renting property or staying in a hotel. The defendant would be the property owner.

 - The costs of eradicating an infestation.

 California permits the recovery of punitive damages for bedbug bites.
-But they are typically awarded only when:
+However, they are typically awarded only when:

-- The owner has actual notice of an infestation, and
+- The property owner has actual notice of an infestation, and

-- The owner takes no action to warn renters or to eradicate the infestation.
+- The property owner takes no action to warn you or to eradicate the infestation.

-Punitive damages are more common in California when someone is bitten by bedbugs at a hotel or large rental complex.
+Punitive damages are more common when you are bitten by bedbugs at a hotel or large rental complex.

 California follows a “comparative negligence” standard.
-Under this standard, a judge or jury can allocate negligence between the parties to a lawsuit.
+Under this rule, a judge or jury can allocate negligence between the parties to a lawsuit.

-This means that an award of damages can be reduced by the percentage that the renter is deemed responsible for his or her injuries.
+This means that your damages award can be reduced by the percentage that you are deemed responsible for your injuries.
+You may be partly responsible for knowingly staying at an infested property.

 Can the property owner sue me?

 Technically, yes.
-Tenants in California have a legal duty to keep the premises they rent clean and sanitary.
+You as a tenant have a legal duty to keep the premises you rent clean and sanitary.

-So a property owner might counterclaim and blame the infestation on the tenant.
+So a California property owner might counterclaim and blame the infestation on you.

 But, as discussed above, proving the source of a bedbug infestation is difficult.
-Just because a property owner countersues it does not mean the renter will lose the case.
+Just because a property owner countersues does not mean you will lose the case.